 Visit Benefits.gov or check with your state’s Department of Labor to learn more about how to register to receive unemployment benefits.

 Temporary contract work — such as driving for a ride-share or dog walking — can provide a lifeline to help keep your finances above water.
 If you have a marketable skill from your previous job or a hobby, such as maintenance, tutoring, or yard work, gig work is another option.
 Typically, you can find this work using online forums or community job boards.
 Explore a Mission-Lane-reviewed list of gig opportunities.

 You might also find work on a part-time or project basis as a freelancer.
 Online freelance marketplaces connect employers with talent in a wide range of fields and industries.
 After dipping their toes in the freelance market, some people even find they prefer the freedom the lifestyle brings.
 Who knows?
 Freelance work may become your next career move.

 Losing your job can be a nerve-wracking experience.
-When it happens, there is a well-trod path back to employment and financial security.
+When it happens, know there is a path back to employment and financial security.
 Stay sharp, stay organized, take time for self-care, apply for unemployment benefits, and seek temporary work if necessary.
 These steps will make a significant positive impact on your physical, emotional, and financial well-being.